Anoplius depressipes

 Anoplius depressipes is a species of spider wasp in the family Pompilidae.
 It is a known predator of fishing spiders from the genus Dolomedes, and the wasp is highly adept at walking on the surface of water.
+It is also able to go underwater for a few minutes to sting and drag out spiders that attempt to escape by going beneath the surface.